ikstewa/flink-connector-grpc/README.md

 ```

 The columns specified as the `PIMARY KEY` and used for the JOIN `ON` condition will be converted to the configured proto `request` object.

+# Development

+## Publish
+To publish a new release:
+`./gradlew publishToSonatype closeAndReleaseSonatypeStagingRepository`